5 Archaeological Discoveries That Confirmed the Bible in 2025

 • Musical notation: Indicates how to play the hymn on a 9-string lyre

-Musicologists were able to reconstruct and play this millennial melody, giving us a sonic window into the ancient world.
+Musicologists have been able to reconstruct and play this ancient melody, giving us a sonic window into the ancient world.

 How Poetic Parallelism Works

-Instead of rhyme or meter (as in modern Western poetry), Hebrew and Canaanite poetry repeats the same idea with different words:
+Instead of rhyme or meter (as in modern Western poetry), Hebrew and Canaanite poetry repeats the same idea using different words:

 Example from Psalm 24:1